cassiebaer/ucph-msc-thesis-dpdt/src-archive/README.md

-### /docs-archive
+### /src-archive

-docs-archive is for exploratory code which might still be useful for reference.
+src-archive is for exploratory code which might still be useful for reference.